ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 ![Details Header Styled](./images/header-before-events.png?raw=true "Details Header Styled")

 We should now fire some events when a tab is clicked in order to make our Detail page filter the table.
-Furthermore we should pass some properties and visualize them in the tab container such as products, non perishable products count, etc.
+Furthermore, we should pass some properties such as products, non perishable products count, etc. and visualize them in the tab container.
 Lets pass the properties to the Header from the Details `jsx` render function.